Board of Directors

-Dr. Timothy Myrick lived and served for two decades with his family in the Muslim world, including sub-Saharan Africa, North Africa, the Middle East, and the Horn of Africa – including INMED Training Sites Oasis Hospital and Kijabe Hospital.
+Dr. Timothy Myrick lived and served for two decades with his family in the Muslim world, including sub-Saharan Africa, North Africa, the Middle East, and the Horn of Africa – including INMED Training Sites Kanad Hospital and Kijabe Hospital.
 His wife, Lori, has served as a labor and delivery nurse alongside him.
 While in Kenya, they focused on the needs of Somali refugees.
 Tim communicates fluently in Arabic and French, has taught medical school in northern Somalia, and is currently teaching family medicine at the University of Missouri-Kansas City.

 Don Philgreen, M.D.

 Faculty Physician, Research Medical Center Family Medicine Residency

 Dr. Philgreen’s 50+ year healthcare career began at the University of Chicago School of Medicine followed by a rotating internship at St. Luke’s Hospital in Kansas City.
 Dr. Philgreen’s first service was two years with the Indian Health Service on the Gila River Indian Reservation in Arizona.
 He served in private practice in Ottawa, Kansas before becoming the medical director for Resource Health crisis pregnancy ministries.
 In 1996, Dr. Philgreen continued to share his vision and skills joining the faculty at Research Medical Center Family Medicine Residency where he continues to teach today.
 In 2004, he was named the Missouri Family Physician of the Year by the Missouri Academy of Family Physicians and was a runner-up in the American Academy of Family Physicians’ Physician of the Year.
 In his entire career, Dr Philgreen has delivered 4900+ babies

 Assistant Professor, University of Missouri-Kansas City School of Medicine